salvatorecorsaro/Copernicus-CRM/README.md

 ### Features

-- microservice architecture for a full indipendent :muscle: organization of work inside the program, no more bottlenecks in your workload;
+- microservice architecture :heart_eyes: for a full indipendent :muscle: organization of work inside the program, no more bottlenecks in your workload;
 - fast deploy in your server with automated instalation :dart:
 - unpenetrable security :policewoman: system to garantize the security of your microservices from outsiders (looking at you Mr.Robot :japanese_goblin:).
 The services are only accesible from the edge service, and they comunicate between each other using authentication tokens.
 - tested results and top performances :bulb: